 OK, let me broaden that a bit.
 We're smarter than that.

-Want a four-word phrase that may make you rich, instead?
+Want a four-word phrase that may make you rich instead?
 Why not give Motley Fool Rule Breakers a shot?
 The newsletter service picks promising stocks that are reshaping the competitive landscape.
-Chipotle and Intuitive Surgical are active recommendations.
-And even though "there's no free lunch" is another popular four-word phrase, I'll let you in on a free 30-day pass to eat as much as you like.
+Suntech Power and Akamai are active recommendations.
+And even though "there's no free lunch" is another popular four-word phrase, we'll let you in on a free 30-day pass to eat as much as you like.

 This article was originally published on April 10, 2007.
 It has been updated.

 Longtime Fool contributor Rick Munarriz doesn't like to speak in four-word sentences.
 Well, maybe this time.
 He does not own shares in any of the companies in this story.
-Microsoft is an Inside Value pick.
+Palm is a Stock Advisor pick.
+Suntech and Akamai are Rule Breakers selections.
 The Fool has a disclosure policy.